Afcon 2019: Rais M'Bolhi hails Algeria's fighting spirit after Senegal triumph | Goal.com

 Algeria goalkeeper Rais M'Bolhi has praised his team's fighting spirit after their 1-0 victory over Senegal in the final of the 2019 Africa Cup of Nations.

-Baghdad Bounedjah's early goal in the second minute separated both teams at the Cairo International Stadium on Friday and secured Algeria's first title since 1990 and their second in the history of the continental showpiece.
+Baghdad Bounedjah's early goal in the second minute separated both teams at Cairo International Stadium on Friday, and secured Algeria's first title since 1990.

 "It's incredible, it's a victory for a whole nation.
 We are very happy.
 We were owing the Algerian people this victory," M'Bolhi told beIN Sport.